Essence Treated (F1) Corn Seed

 Performance and flavor for the full-season (syn) slot.
 Conventional, treated seed.
 This seed is not NOP-compliant.

 A long, beautiful ear wrapped in a protected package, Essence receives excellent scores in our trials every year.
 Ears are well-placed on the tall, sturdy plants.
 Tips fill out nicely.
 Intermediate resistance to northern corn leaf blight, common rust, and Stewart's wilt.
 Treated seed.
+Also available untreated.
 Avg.
 3,000 seeds/lb.
 Packet: 150 seeds.

 - This product does not ship to Canada.

 - This product does not ship to the following countries: Australia, Japan, Republic of Korea, New Zealand, Thailand, Taiwan.

 CULTURE: Planting in cold soil risks poor germination.
 Plant untreated seeds when soil is warm, at least 65°F (18°C).
 Plant treated seed when soil temperature is at least 60°F (16°C).
 Only treated seeds of good cold-germinating varieties may be sown in 55°F (13°C) soil and only if warmer weather is anticipated.
 Floating row covers may be used on early plantings to help moderate soil temperature.